matthew-shaw/matthew-shaw.github.io/docs/blog/posts/govuk-service-python.md

 ### Benefits

-- **Consistency with GOV.UK Design Standards**: The package ensures services align with the GOV.UK Design System’s visual and interaction guidelines, maintaining accessibility, usability, and a consistent user experience across government services.
+- **Consistency with GOV.UK Design Standards**: The package ensures services align with the GOV.UK Design System's visual and interaction guidelines, maintaining accessibility, usability, and a consistent user experience across government services.
 - **Direct Nunjucks Macro Porting**: Each component directly mirrors the Nunjucks macros from the [GOV.UK Frontend](https://frontend.design-system.service.gov.uk/).
 - **Seamless Integration with Jinja Templates**: The package simplifies incorporating GOV.UK Design System components into Python web frameworks (e.g., Flask, Django) using Jinja templates, eliminating the need for manual HTML, CSS, or JavaScript implementation.
 - **Improved Accessibility**: The package ensures compliance with WCAG standards, meeting legal and ethical requirements and helping make public sector services more inclusive for all users.